These are a few of the things you will learn as an apprentice:

 Jamestown, MO 65046

-In 2019 we will raise just over 7 acres of vegetables (including 4 high tunnels and multiple low tunnels).
-I will also be adding some fall bearing raspberries.
+In 2020 we will raise just under 7 acres of vegetables (including 4 high tunnels and multiple low tunnels).
 The farm is moderately mechanized: I use a tractor for tilling the soil, mowing, transplanting and hauling heavy stuff, but the weeding, harvesting and some planting is done by hand.
 I’m expecting to hire 3 full-time seasonal employees, 5 part-time summer season employees and 2 full-time (7 month long) internship positions.
 This is a small farm and I work side by side with my workers.
 Everyone shares in the big jobs of weeding, planting, harvesting, washing and packing produce.
-Some employees & interns specialize in particular areas of the farm, such as tractor operation or caring for seedlings in the greenhouse.
+Some employees specialize in particular areas of the farm, such as tractor operation or caring for seedlings in the greenhouse.

 I am serious about what I do and the quality and reputation of the farm.
 I enjoy talking, learning, laughing and enjoying each others company while working.
 But we will be working hard all the while.
 I take great pride in my work: the work that feeds people, the work done by the hands we know, the work that keeps the land healthy, productive & beautiful.
 I love the sight of a well-weeded row, a neatly trellised tomato plant, and a crate of newly harvested head lettuce.
 If you appreciate & value the results of a hard days work then you’ll be happy and valued here.